Code-Institute-Submissions/OllieMedley-Beta-Supplies/README.md

 The fonts were chosen for similar reasons to the colors, I wanted them to be rugged but I also wanted it to be clear that it contained useful information.
 I went for Bangers to give the rugged appeal, I decided on Encode becuase it had a level of professionalism that reminded me of Times New Roman, this gave me the impression that what would be written would be trusted more.
 Overall I wanted a feel of work and play to come through, it is a fun sport that people do take seriously.

+Imagery:

+The images that I chose were chosen because of what they displayed, I wanted them to be representative of what was being discussed.
+With the exception of the Jumbotron image, I chose this not only because of what it showed but because it was colorful, striking and a juxtoposition to the simplistic colors used elsewhere.

 ## User stories:

 Below are user stories for visitors to the site.